How to access your health records – Patient information leaflet

 • What if I feel my health records are incorrect, can I have them amended?

-The Trust have a duty to ensure your individual rights are considered.
-If you would like to exercise any of the above listed individual rights you should speak to your clinical team in the first instance (if possible) and/or the Trust’s Data Protection Officer for advice.
-Your clinical team will liaise with the Data Protection Officer in ensuring that your right is exercised in the appropriate way.
+The Trust must make sure your individual rights are respected.
+If you want to use any of the rights listed above, you should first speak to your clinical team if you can.
+You can also contact the Trust’s Data Protection Officer for advice.
+Your clinical team will work with the Data Protection Officer to make sure your rights are handled properly.

 • Making an application

-Any request for access to health records must be made in writing to the Disclosure Team, by yourself or your nominated representative.
+Any request for access to your health records can be made via post, email or telephone to the Disclosures Team, by you or your nominated representative.

 4. The Appropriate Health Care Professional will decide whether full access is to be granted or whether there is information that needs to be withheld i.e. third party information or information likely to cause a risk of serious harm to you or others.

-5. The Disclosure Team will contact you to arrange collection or delivery of the information that has been identified for disclosure.
-In a circumstance where your full health record is withheld the Disclosure Team will send a written response to you.
+5. The Disclosures Team will contact you to arrange collection or delivery of the information that has been identified for disclosure.
+In a circumstance where your full health record is withheld the Disclosures Team will send a written response to you.

 • Can I access someone else’s health records?